Animal Care Committees terms of reference

 2.3 Animal research that is to take place off-site but involves NRC researchers still requires approval from an NRC ACC.

-2.3.1 Portfolios, Branches or Programs that have research labs on the premises of another CCAC-accredited organization may, with their Senior Administrator's authorization, elect to fulfill their obligation of ACC review by having an NRC scientist sit on the host ACC or they may assemble a full committee at this "satellite" site, or another approach that ensures NRC standards are met.
+2.3.1 Research Centres, Branches or Programs that have research labs on the premises of another CCAC-accredited organization may, with their Senior Administrator's authorization, elect to fulfill their obligation of ACC review by having an NRC scientist sit on the host ACC or they may assemble a full committee at this "satellite" site, or another approach that ensures NRC standards are met.

 2.4 Contract/service animal research that is performed in NRC animal facilities, but does not involve NRC researchers, still requires approval from an NRC ACC.